lsokolew/ds-456-environmental-policy/README.md

 ## Plan for the rest of the semester can be found here:
 https://docs.google.com/document/d/1UmGPfNbmCvgxP4FVRG4xTKzD4NWpulKdt1rvIgYfyVs/edit?usp=sharing

+## Next steps:
+Minnesota has one of the leading frameworks regarding power plants, their environmental impacts, and where they can be located.
+Our goal is to do a comparative analysis of another city that may lack environmental justice policies and how their different policies impact local communities.
+For our final shiny app, we want to be able to tell a story— the history of power plants in the state, policies, the demographics affected— through an article format.

 ## Contributions to FP4:
 - Alicia: built Shiny app framework, ...